Kifune Shrine in Kyoto

 Facts & Figures

 The ancient Kifune Shrine complex, also known as Kifune-jinja Shrine, is famous for the beautiful stone staircase lined by red wooden lanterns and maple trees at the entrance.
 The Shinto shrine complex includes three buildings in different locations in the village of Kibune, which are Hongu (front shrine), Yui-no-yashiro (middle shrine), and Okumiya (rear shrine).
 These shrines can be found during a 1km hiking tour along the river Kibune.
-Best Ryokans in Kyoto Explore Ryokans in Kyoto >
+Best Ryokans in Kyoto Experience the Ultimate Japanese Hospitality at a Kyoto Ryokan.

 The shrine is the headquarters of appr.
 500 Kifune Shrines located all over Japan.
 Locals went to this shrine to worship the god of water and rain.
 Also, people say that the Kifune Shrine brings romance to the people:) My tip: The best time to visit this place is during the cherry blossom season or in autumn when the leaves of the surrounding trees turn into a wonderful red and yellow.